The-Gen-Academy/awesome-agentic-ai-resources/README.md

 This pack is designed for builders joining the Mastering Agentic AI certification.
 If you want to learn directly from Aishwarya Srinivasan and Arvind Narayan for a six-week live cohort-based Mastering Agentic AI certification, join our upcoming October cohort.
 (August cohort is already sold out)

-We are currently offering an EARLYBIRD25% discount for the October cohort.
+We are currently offering an EARLYBIRD 25% discount for the October cohort.
 Enroll before the seats get filled up: https://maven.com/aishwarya-srinivasan/mastering-ai-agents?promoCode=EARLYBIRD

 ## How to Use This Pack